Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

 \subsubsection{Loci of the numerical spectra}

-One issue of making use of pseudospectra to examine continuous spectra is that it is still not able to come up with non-normal eigenmodes corresponding to each eigenvalue point in the continuum.
-Instead, pseudomodes can be constructed in association with pseudospectra as approximation of eigenmodes, which were by and large introduced and described by \citet{trefethen_spectra_2005}.
-However, they do not guarantee exact satisfaction of the governing equations or the boundary conditions of the problem in consideration \citep[see][p.
+One issue with pseudospectra is that they cannot provide non-normal eigenmodes corresponding to each eigenvalue point in the continuum.
+Instead, pseudomodes can be constructed in association with pseudospectra as an approximation of the eigenmodes, which were introduced and described by \citet{trefethen_spectra_2005}.
+Unfortunately, pseudomodes do not necessarily satisfy the exact governing equations and boundary conditions \citep[see][p.
 11]{Mao2011}.

-In our numerical method, it is partially feasible to find non-normal eigenmodes whose spatial structures continually vary by fine-tuning $L$.
-Recalling the role of $L$ (see \S \ref{numericalmethod}), we know it changes the whole $P_{L_m}^n (r)$ in the basis function set.
-If we replace $L$ and solve the eigenvalue problem again, we can expect that eigenmodes generated from a new $L$ are not necessarily orthogonal to different eigenmodes generated from an old $L$.
-Moreover, if this parametric change happens on the parts of the spectra where numerical convergence is secured, including $\sigma_d^{\nu}$ and $\sigma_{c}^{\nu}$, the loci of them with respect to $L$ should be genuine reflection of the analytic spectra.
+In our numerical method, it is possible to find critical-layer eigenmodes whose spatial structures continuously vary by fine-tuning $L$.
+Recalling the role of $L$ (see \S\ref{numericalmethod}), we know that it changes the entire $P_{L_m}^n(r)$ in the basis function set.
+If we replace $L$ and solve the eigenvalue problem again, we can expect the eigenmodes generated from a new $L$ not necessarily to be identical to the eigenmodes generated from an old $L$.
+Moreover, if this parametric change occurs in parts of the spectra where numerical convergence with respect to $M$ is ensured, including $\sigma_d^{\nu}$ and $\sigma_{c}^{\nu}$, the loci of them with respect to $L$ should genuinely reflect the analytic spectra.

-Based on the idea described above, we create the loci of the numerical spectra with respect to $L$ for the Lamb-Oseen vortex case where $(m,~\kappa,~q) = (1,~1.0,~\infty)$ at $\Rey = 10^4$ in figure \ref{fig:viscous_continuity}$(a)$.
+Based on the idea described above, we create the loci of the numerical spectra with respect to $L$ for the Lamb-Oseen vortex case, where $(m,~\kappa,~q) = (1,~1.0,~\infty)$ at $\Rey = 10^4$ in figure \ref{fig:viscous_continuity}$(a)$.
 To draw the loci, the viscous eigenvalue problem is solved multiple times with fine-tuning $L$ from $8.3$ to $8.7$ with $M = 400$, where both $\sigma_d^{\nu}$ and $\sigma_c^{\nu}$ are found to be well-resolved.
-The other parts of the spectra, including $\sigma_p^{\nu}$, are excluded because of no convergence.
-Having said that, we note that the loci of $\sigma_p^{\nu}$ with varying $L$ sweep over the shaded area depicted in the schematic of figure \ref{fig:spectrum_scheme}.
+The other parts of the spectra, including $\sigma_p^{\nu}$, are excluded due to no clear convergence with respect to $M$.
+That being said, we note that the loci of $\sigma_p^{\nu}$ with varying $L$ sweep over the shaded area depicted in the schematic in figure \ref{fig:spectrum_scheme}.